 A few months back, I got the chance to visit Los Banos in Laguna.
 According to locals it started all out as a small bay, Laguna called “Mainit” or hot in english and because the area has lots of hot springs heated by the Mount Makiling, it was then renamed Los Banos.

-I was told that these hotsprings have healing powers which probably may have contributed to the legend of Maria Makiling…
+I was told that these hot springs have healing powers which probably may have contributed to the legend of Maria Makiling.

-During the Japanese war, UPLB was closed and converted as a camp for allied nationals and headquarters of the japanese army.
-And for three years, the college was a home to several civilians, mostly americans that were captured by the Japanese troops.
+During the Japanese war, UP Los Banos was closed and converted as a camp for allied nationals and became a headquarters of the Japanese army.
+For three years, the university was a home to several civilians, mostly Americans that were captured by the Japanese forces.

 The University is home to hundreds of organizations.
-From stage plays ( which I really like), musical concerts and performances, camps, outreach programs and other activities.
+From stage plays, musical concerts and performances, camps, outreach programs and other cultural activities.

-Tanghalang Maria makiling – its an auditoriun with a seating capacity of 1800.
+Tanghalang Maria makiling – it’s an auditoriun with a seating capacity of 1800.
 Located on the plateau of the National Arts Center.
 It’s cool you will see the great views of crocodile lake, towns of Laguna, Mount Banahaw and a lot more.

-Who would forget the picture perfect Fertility tree.
+Who would forget the picture perfect Fertility tree?
 It’s located at the end of the oval field of the campus.
 I was told, it’s a placefor student couples.
-The tree has a fertility powers according to locals..
-This is really interesting…
+The tree has a fertility powers according to locals.

 Explore the forest.
 I have never seen those giant trees ever in my whole life.
-It was a great experience to see trees all over the place and we all know it’s standing there for ages already..
+It was a great experience to see trees all over the place and we all know it’s standing there for ages already.